Atrayus O. Goode is an award-winning mentor, motivational speaker, and public servant.

 Atrayus is the recipient of numerous awards and accolades, including the Triangle Business Journal's 40 Under 40 Leadership Award and the North Carolina Governor’s Medallion Award for Volunteer Service, the state’s highest award for volunteer service.
 He has also been featured on various media platforms, including TED.

-An active member of the community, Atrayus is a member of the Campaign for Racial Equity in Our Schools, My Brother's Keeper (MBK) Orange County, and the North Carolina Center for Afterschool Programs.
+An active member of the community, Atrayus is Co-Chair of My Brother's Keeper (MBK) Orange County, an Advisory Board Member with the North Carolina Center for Afterschool Programs, and a member of the National Board of Directors of Witness for Peace.
 Atrayus is currently pursuing a Master of Arts in Christian Practice from Duke University Divinity School.
 He holds a Master's of Science in Organization Development from the American University School of Public Affairs in Washington, DC and an A.B. in Communication Studies with a concentration in Interpersonal and Organizational Communication from the University of North Carolina at Chapel Hill.
 While at UNC, Atrayus was inducted into the Order of the Golden Fleece, the University’s oldest and highest honorary society.

 Atrayus resides in Durham, North Carolina and is the proud father of Everette Rose Goode, 5.

 Shermica Farquhar has been consulting individuals and organizations for over a decade as a trusted team member and hired external consultant.
 She is passionate about solving problems and helping others.
 She is also the Founder and Chief Growth Advisor at Solutions By SF.